A Detailed Guide on CA-1 Form Instructions To Help You Qualify for Compensation

 Form CA-1 must be complete in a detailed manner; that is, you are expected to describe how you sustained your injuries, what you were doing and so on, or how you fell sick.
 You are also required to input the date, or, if you gradually became sick, indicate the time period.
 OWCP stresses that this form include the injury as well as all body parts affected because not doing so may lock you out of compensation for unmentioned body parts (this is why it’s so important to work with a knowledgeable and experienced OWCP injured federal worker attorney who has helped workers fill these forms hundreds of times by going over the injury event with them).
 If accepted, you have the choice of either Continuation of Pay which is taxable and eligible for payroll deductions, or take annual or sick leave which is also eligible for taxation and other deductions.

-Need Help With Your Injured Federal Worker Claim?
+Need Help With Form CA-1 on Your Injured Federal Worker Claim?
 Call Us Today!